Cross-Border Remote Work FAQs Norway

 A. Is work authorisation required?
 If so, please provide a brief description of the type of visa, procedure, processing time, etc.

 Depends on nationality.
-EU/EEA employees who are going to work for and live in Norway more than 3 months, need to register as a worker obtaining a job in a Norwegian or foreign company.
-Non EU/EEA workers need a residence permit.
-The main requirements are that the employee is a skilled worker meaning that the employee obtain a higher education or have completed vocational training and have obtained employment/ received a job offer.
+EU/EEA employees can move to Norway and start working immediately but are obligated to register at the police within three months of arrival to Norway.
+Non-EU/EEA workers need a residence permit.
+The main requirements are that the employee is a skilled worker meaning that the employee obtains a higher education or has completed vocational training and has obtained employment/ received a job offer.
 Working for a foreign company that does not have a legal entity in Norway requires that the foreign company have a contract with an enterprise in Norway to carry out an assignment in Norway.

 Risk of 'permanent establishment'